 How to sign out of Xbox X/S consoles

-Now, we must stress that this article will focus only on the Xbox Series X/S consoles, so if you own an Xbox One or older, then you’re out of luck.
-Still, we believe the Xbox One has a similar user interface to the Series X/S, so it is possible the steps here will work, nonetheless.
+We must stress that this article will focus only on the Xbox Series X/S consoles, so if you own an Xbox One or older, then you’re out of luck.
+Still, we believe the Xbox One has a similar user interface to the Series X/S, so the steps here may work, nonetheless.
 The steps involved to sign out of Xbox Series X/S are:

 - Open the Xbox menu